verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 - Figures are generated in pdf and png format for CodeOcean, only in pdf format when running locally.

 In the generated results files, there are two main categories
-1) Verification / Reachability results (i.e. _acc_nl.pdf_)
+1) Verification / Reachability results (i.e., _acc_nl.pdf_)
-2) Computation times (i.e. _rnn_verification_time.pdf_)
+2) Computation times (i.e., _rnn_verification_time.pdf_)

-For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible, with the one expection mentioned above.
+For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible, with the one exception  mentioned above.

 For the second one (_computation times_), there are a variety of reasons why these numbers may differ from those in the paper:
 - Hardware